Access to education

 Swedish Refugee Law Center Visit Website

 Children between 16 and 18 often have to attend a preparatory course to improve their skills in Swedish and other core subjects before being able to access vocational education.
-Nevertheless, once they have gone through this preparatory phase they are not prohibited in theory from taking a vocational course.
+Nevertheless, once they have gone through this preparatory phase, they are not prohibited in theory from taking a vocational course.
 If a teenager begins a 3-year course at the age of 16 or 17 and is still in Sweden without a permit 2 years later, they will be allowed to continue their course.
 However, persons who are over 18 upon arrival in Sweden have no right to access secondary education.
-This being said, there is nothing that officially restricts or stops municipalities from offering secondary education if they have the possibility to enrol more students.[2]
+This being said, there is nothing that officially restricts or stops municipalities from offering secondary education if they have the possibility to enrol more students.[3]

 Children also have the right to lessons in their own mother tongue on a regular basis, if there are more than 5 pupils with the same language in the area.
 Itinerant mother tongue teachers are employed for that purpose.[4]

-[1] Swedish Parliament, Betänkande 2012/13:UbU12 Utbildning för barn som vistas i landet utan tillstånd, available at: http://bit.ly/1GfU4uO.
+[2] Swedish Parliament, Betänkande 2012/13:UbU12 Utbildning för barn som vistas i landet utan tillstånd, available in Swedish at: https://bit.ly/3wjIYWx.

 [3] Skolverket, Nyanländas rätt till utbildning, available in Swesidh at: https://bit.ly/39JXuZK.